ayushgupta0610/contracts/README.md

-# contracts
+# Contracts
-A set of basic but important contracts that come handy on daily basis
+A set of basic but important contracts that come handy on a daily basis.